I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11-1ddi-flush.md

 <p>Returns <b>TRUE</b> if the hardware commands were successfully flushed.
 Otherwise returns <b>FALSE</b>.</p>

 ## -remarks
 <p>After the <i>Flush(D3D11_1)</i> function completes, all previously issued commands no longer depend on actions that occur within the application's user-mode context.
 In addition, applications can safely suspend themselves without blocking rendering until the kernel restarts them (such as, when an asynchronous query is used).</p>

 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime will determine that the error is critical.
 Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>Flush(D3D11_1)</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p>After the <i>Flush(D3D11_1)</i> function completes, all previously issued commands no longer depend on actions that occur within the application's user-mode context.
-In addition, applications can safely suspend themselves without blocking rendering until the kernel restarts them (such as, when an asynchronous query is used).</p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime will determine that the error is critical.
-Even if the device was removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interfered with the operation of <i>Flush(D3D11_1)</i> (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>